Certifying Knowledge Comprehension in LLMs: Related works

 \textbf{Benchmarking LLM intelligence}.
-Several benchmarks have been proposed to study the reasoning~\citep{reasoning1,reasoning2,reasoning3}, arithmetic~\citep{arithmetic1,arithmetic2,arithmetic3}, planning~\citep{planning1,planning2,planning3}, and question-answering~\citep{yang2018hotpotqa,ho-etal-2020-constructing,wikihop} capabilities of LLMs, which are integral components of human intelligence.
-These benchmarks provide empirical insights and trends into the performance of LMs.
-However, these insights are generally for static datasets and are not guaranteed to generalize.
-On the other hand, certification methods provide guarantees on, for example, the scope (defined by specifications) and confidence of its claims, as we illustrate in this work.
+Several benchmarks have been proposed to study reasoning~\citep{reasoning2,reasoning3,he2024gretrieverretrievalaugmentedgenerationtextual,zha2021inductiverelationpredictionbert}, arithmetic~\citep{arithmetic1,arithmetic2}, planning~\citep{planning1,planning2}, and question-answering~\citep{yang2018hotpotqa,wikihop,kgqa} in LLMs.
+These benchmarks provide empirical insights and trends of LM performance.
+However, they use static datasets and not guaranteed to generalize.
+Certification provides guarantees on the scope (defined by specifications) and confidence of the claims, as shown in this work.